Sparse regular random graphs: Spectral density and eigenvectors: Global convergence to the semi-circle law

-Additionally $g(n)$ grows to infinity with $n$, since $\epsilon(n)=o(1)$.
+Additionally $g(n)$ grows to infinity with $n$, since $\varepsilon(n)=o(1)$.

 Consider an $s$-cycle for some $s\le g(n)$.
 It has exactly $s$-vertices.
 Now, the number of vertices whose $r$ neighborhoods fail to be acyclic because of this $s$-cycle are precisely those vertices which are at a distance of at most $(2r-s)/2$ from any of the vertices in the $s$-cycle.
 The number of such vertices has an easy upper bound of $2(d_n-1)^{(2r-s)/2}s$, for all large enough $d_n$.
-Thus, the total number of vertices whose $r$ neighborhoods are not acyclic can be bounded above by \eq N^*_r=\sum_{s=3}^{2r}2 s (d_n-1)^{(2r-s)/2} M_s. \en Also, \eq n - \abs{\tau(n)} \le N_r^*. \en
+Thus, the total number of vertices whose $r$ neighborhoods are not acyclic can be bounded above by